Additional Offerings

 Instruction occurs exclusively online, through the Canvas learning management system, for the duration of the course.
 Online courses are delivered in an asynchronous manner, which means that students learn from instruction, such as prerecorded video lessons and assigned learning tasks, that is not delivered in-person or in real-time.

-Zusman, Steve Available Apr.
-14
+Zusman, Steve Available Soon

-Meets between: May 27-June 13
+Meets between: May 26-June 12

 This course uses Open Educational Resources (OER) instead of traditional textbooks, so there is no cost for course materials.
 Your instructor will provide direct access to all required materials through the course syllabus or on Canvas.